metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/kernalso.png)

 which lets users select (icon grid model, again) the pairs that also should receive this update.
-This can be done before or right after the kerning is adjusted (up to the point where a different edit action is started).
+This can be done before or right after the kerning is adjusted (up to the point where the _next_ edit action is started—that is not the kerning of this pair).

 #### pen weight
 The point parameter (pen) width can be renamed to **weight**, while maintaining the port/starboard parameter (i.e. left/right ~~width~~ weight ratio, looking in the direction in which the pen moves).<br/>
 _this allows users to express at point, or any level above (e.g. segment, glyph, or master level), ‘weight × 1.1’, or ‘weight + 2 units’, and the stroke weight of all points concerned is increased._

 ## an interim parameter overview
-_work in progress_
+_—work in progress_

 **glyph** parameters (can be set at glyph, script, master and project level)